chris44f/react-shop/README.md

-React app to show a shop style application.
+Example react app with a simple representation of a shopping experience

-Use of an array of items that can be added and removed from the shopping basket.
+Items can be added to and removed from the basket, which would then lead to a payment screen

-Responsive CSS.
+Uses session storage to allow for items in the basket to remain upon refreshing the webpage

+Includes conditional rendering of components (Basket)